How it all began

 “Give a man a fish and you will feed him for a day; teach a man to fish and you will feed him for a lifetime.”

 Around 71 million young people all over the world are currently unemployed and 156 million young people are trapped in "working poverty".
 Lack of skills is cited as a primary cause.
 Since 2006, Teach A Man To Fish has provided young people from around the world with the opportunity to develop 21st century skills through our school-business model.

-Nik Kafka, inspired by Fundación Paraguaya's San Francisco school, set up Teach A Man To Fish to enable teacher and student teams in schools all over the world, at any level, within any educational framework and any economic setting,
+Inspired by Fundación Paraguaya's San Francisco school, Nik Kafka began the charity to enable teacher and student teams to set up and benefit from a school business.
+The model used is designed for schools all over the world, at any level, within any educational framework and in any economic setting,

 A world free from poverty where all young people are able to reach their full potential in life.

 Teach A Man To Fish is guided by a simple, all-encompassing mission: to empower young people with the skills they need to succeed, in school, work, and life.
 We focus on developing and emerging countries.

 Our values inform how we behave: whether amongst ourselves, interacting with our supporters, or in delivering our work.
 As a charity, we are entrepreneurial, innovative, inclusive, sustainable, and empowering.